sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-overview/hana-cloud-dl-clients-overview.md

         ./setup.bin
         ```

-3. Specify an install folder such as C:\sap\DLClient (for Windows) or /home/dan/sap/dlclient (for Linux) and install all the features.
+3. Specify an install folder such as C:\sap\DLClient (for Windows) or /home/dan/sap/dlclient (for Linux) and install all the features.Choosing a similarly structured path will ensure a smooth experience throughout the tutorial and help avoid any issues with paths.

     ![GUI Installer](windows-gui-install.png)